pswaroopk/copartInternChallenge/README.md

 -------------------------------------
 express, node.js, html, bootstrap, angular.js
 runs on port:3000

 Choose country and brand to list the available auctions with yard names and numbers and times.

+It displays list of results grouped by yard name, number with a nested list of event time/dates.

 Programming Assignment - Convert String to Integer